De Anza budget cuts and DASG’s role in supporting the school

 June 29, 2023

-Over the past few years, De Anza has cut positions and underfunded services as enrollment continues to decrease.
-As a result, the De Anza student government has now taken over the funding of some staff positions and essential services.
+Over the past few years, De Anza has cut several staff positions in athletics and tutorial services as enrollment continues to decrease.
+According to members of De Anza student government, their organization has now stepped in to cover those positions out of their own available budget.

 A 2017 analysis of full-time equivalent students shows that the school has experienced a significant drop in enrollment since 2011.
 The trend has continued into 2022, with a 3% decrease in enrolled FTES compared to the previous year.

-Note: Editor’s Note: This story has been updated to properly attribute information to the underfunding of mentioned services.